 According to Rowing magazine, The Thames second crew at the Women’s ARC Eights Head in 1975 contained six members of the UU crew that represented GB in 1964.

 Off the water, the old members of UU kept the club affiliated to the ARA, partly for old times’ sake and as a way of making a small contribution to the ARA, but also because it occasionally proved useful to have a club within a club; for example, it enabled the club to boat an additional crew in the DAF Power Sprints in 1988.
 From the early 2000s, it became a dormant club.

 Two of the early UU members are still associated with Thames; Jean Rankine and Pauline Churcher are Vice-Presidents.
 Several UUs had significant roles in the running of rowing after their own competitive careers had ended: Grace Wilkinson was for many years the indefatigable WARA Regatta Secretary’ until the number and size of regatta events for women made the post redundant, and Eleanor Lester (née Gait) was the first woman to join the ARA Council and became Chairman of the Women’s Rowing Committee before being succeeded in both capacities by Pauline Churcher.
+Many of them qualified and served as umpires.
 Eleanor, Grace and Pauline have also been recipients of the ARA Medal of Honour for services to rowing.
 All in all, not a bad record for a very small club and its members like to feel they have made some contribution to the progress of women’s rowing in this country.

 UU’s colours were initially red and black, but white was added later when it was realised that it was easier to follow a blade that was white on the back.
 This colour scheme can just be seen in the photo at the top of this page of Pauline Churcher’s commemorative blade (Photo © Helena Smalman-Smith).